 Proposals are expected to cross disciplinary and/or structural boundaries, engage multiple aspects or challenges related to the transformation of the scholarly communications ecosystem, and include a diverse roster of participants.
 In broad terms, working groups are expected to have a humanistic orientation.
-They absolutely may feature participants from scientific, technological, social science, or other backgrounds, and we hope they will.
+They absolutely may feature participants from scientific, technological, social science, journalism, secondary education, or other backgrounds, and we hope they will.
 But the primary thrust of the program is humanistic.

 TriangleSCI is especially keen to receive proposals from teams that are not already established and whose participation in the Institute may help to jump-start something new.
 We encourage you to bring together people who might not otherwise have an opportunity to work together, and to use TriangleSCI as an occasion to cross-pollinate between different cultures, disciplines, organizations, expertise, and perspectives.
 Teams that are made up exclusively of participants who are already working together, or who are all from the same institution or geographic region and could easily work together without attending TriangleSCI, typically are not looked on as favorably by reviewers.